Mic92/nixpkgs-review/README.md

 $ nixpkgs-review pr -p nixosTests.ferm 47077
 ```

+With `--tests`, the `passthru.tests` of every package that is going to be built
+are built as well and listed under "tests" in the report.
+They honour
+`--skip-package`/`--skip-package-regex`, e.g. `-P 'netbird\.tests\..*'`.

 ## Ignoring ofborg evaluations

 By default, nixpkgs-review will use ofborg's evaluation result if available to